mlaursen/react-dd-menu/README.md

 $ npm install -S react-dd-menu
 ```

+#### Props

+* `isOpen` - Boolean for telling if the menu is open.
+This was passed in as a prop instead of having the component's own state so you can decide when to close the menu on your own.
+  * Defaults to `false`
+* `close`  - a function to call that turns the `isOpen` boolean to false
+* `toggle` - any renderable item that will be used to toggle the menu open.
+So normally a button or any other content.
+* `direction` - the direction that the menu will appear from.
+Valid values are `center`, `right`, and `left`.
+Check the `src/scss/_animations.scss` file for how these work.
+The direction is used for the appearing animation. `grow-from-${direction}`
+  * Defaults to `center`
+* className   - any additional css classes to add the the dropdown menu container. (`.dd-menu`)
+  * Defaults to `''`

 ### Styling
 In the `dist` folder, there is a `react-dd-menu.css` and a `react-dd-menu.min.css` with the default css stylings.
 If you have SASS, the source is located in `src/scss`.